mumanchu/AS3935LightningSensor/README.md

 The distance to the leading edge of the storm is estimated in km, and returned by `getStormDistance()`: 1 = overhead, 63 = out of range.
 When a lighting strike is detected, it stores the energy level, which is read with `getStrikeEnergy()` as a unitless 21-bit value.

-If using the IRQ output as an event signal, call `getIRQSource()` to determine what happened, see below.
+If using the IRQ output as an event signal, call `getIRQSource()` to determine what happened.

 ## IRQ Output